shimming-toolbox/shimming-toolbox/docs/source/2_getting_started/1_installation.rst

 ~~~~~~~~~~~~~~~~~~

 To run the entire testing suite, run ``pytest`` from the
-shimming-toolbox-py directory:
+shimming-toolbox directory:

 .. code:: bash

-   cd shimming-toolbox-py
+   cd shimming-toolbox
    pytest

 See https://docs.pytest.org/ for more options.

-If all tests pass, shimming-toolbox-py was installed successfully.
+If all tests pass, shimming-toolbox was installed successfully.